Kaedenn/stardew/README.md

 There are a couple ways to specify where you keep your Stardew Valley saves.
 By default, `savefile.py` will determine the default location based on your OS.
 If that fails, or if you have your saves stored somewhere else, you have two options:

 1. Specify the path using `-P,--save-path`.
-For example, if you keep your saves in `$HOME/games/StardewValley`, specify `python savefile.py -C "$HOME/games/StardewValley"` or `python savefile.py --save-path "$HOME/games/StardewValley"`.
+For example, if you keep your saves in `$HOME/games/StardewValley`, specify `python savefile.py -P "$HOME/games/StardewValley"` or `python savefile.py --save-path "$HOME/games/StardewValley"`.
 2. Specify the path using the `STARDEW_PATH` environment variable.
 This is intended for developer use.

 ## Listing available save files